CCExtractor/sample-platform/install/installation.md

 ### Troubleshooting

-* Both installation and running the platform requires root (or sudo).
 * The configuration of the sample platform assumes that no other application already runs on port 80.
 A default installation of nginx leaves a `default` config file behind, so it's advised to delete that and stop other